Act I · The Grove

 She glances at me from the corner of her eye.
 "Why aren't they attacking us?"

 "No use in fighting a band of vagabonds, such as ourselves."
 I smile down at her before scanning the town's square.
-The surrounding building must be tradesmen's shops.
-The sign above us catches my eye.
-An Apothecary.
+"It looks like these must have been the tradesmen's shops."

 The scent of dusty old furniture, and dried leaves wafts out.
 Bex waves her hand in front of her, trying to avoid the dust motes.
 She spots the hanging herbs displayed over the merchant's counter and begins gathering them.

-I sift through a myriad of different empty bottles and useless books to find a few good antidotes and potions.
+I sift through a myriad of different empty bottles and useless books.
+I find a single healing potion, intact.

 Bex finds a ledge and absent mindedly flips through the entries.
 She stops.
 "Vash."